 Ostrich Fern Houseplants

-Thinking of bringing this exotic looking bit of nature indoors?
+Thinking of bringing this exotic-looking bit of nature indoors?
 Ostrich fern houseplants do well as long as their outdoor growing conditions are met.
 Keep them out of direct light and keep them moist.
 Be prepared though for an occasional dormant season where your plant needs time to rejuvenate.
 Ostrich fern houseplants need plenty of water and humidity levels that are higher than what is normally found indoors.
 Misting will help.

 Ostrich Fern Fiddleheads

 Once you know how to grow ostrich ferns and have a good bed established, you might want to try harvesting fiddleheads for a springtime dinner treat.
-Fiddleheads are the first ostrich fern shoots to show in the spring and are so called because of their resemblance to the neck of a fiddle.
+Fiddleheads are the first ostrich fern shoots to show in the spring and are so-called because of their resemblance to the neck of a fiddle.
 These are the sterile shoots that will grow into the largest fronds.
 Pick no more than half from each crown while they are small and tightly curled.
 Before cooking, wash them carefully and remove the brown papery covering.
 Fiddleheads can be boiled or steamed and are a particular treat when sautéed in bacon drippings with a bit of garlic.
 Make sure to cook them thoroughly and use only ostrich fern fiddleheads.
 Fixing a problem area with lush and beautiful growth and providing an otherwise expensive delicacy for your springtime table, all while needing very little care, ostrich ferns can be the ideal solution for filling that damp, shady spot.